 The picture seems like something out of King Arthur and Medieval times, It shows the top of an ornate sword.
 The blade and handle forms a “T” shape.
 This was a natural choice for an article about T-Shank blades!

 Another image that fits the article well can be found in the Is Wood Recyclable or Garbage post.
+Once again, I obtained this from pixabay.com free for commercial use with no attribution required.
 It shows a mound of broken pallets, much like what you would expect to see at a junkyard!

 DIY Furniture Renovation